Team997Coders/FRCLearningBot/README.md

 This project demonstrates basic FRC coding practices in Java using a Raspberry Pi single board computer platform.
 It uses the WPILIB command subsystem to process commands against hardware connected to the Pi.
 It uses the pigpio library to communicate with the Pi GPIO header.
 This library provides the capability to access GPIO over network sockets, which means that the robot program can run on the workstation without deploying to the Pi.
+It uses the JInput library to process joystick input.

 # Requirements
 - Raspberry Pi